On Global and Local Convergence of Iterative Linear Quadratic Optimization Algorithms for Discrete Time Nonlinear Control: Conditioning Analysis

 Hence, for any command $\ctrls\in \reals^{\horizon\dimctrl}$ and any $\state_0 \in \reals^\dimstate$,

 \end{proof}

-Similarly, the smoothness properties of the control $\traj$ corresponding to dynamics $\dyn$ can be expressed in terms of the smoothness properties of the dynamics $\dyn$~{\cite[Lemma 3.3]{roulet2021techreport}}.
-Namely, if $\dyn$ is Lipschitz-continuous with Lipschitz-continuous gradients, then the function $\ctrls\rightarrow \traj(\state_0, \ctrls)$ is $\lip_\traj$-Lipschitz-continuous and has $\smooth_\traj$-Lipschitz-continuous gradients with
+Similarly, the smoothness properties of the control $\traj$ corresponding to dynamics $\dyn$ can be expressed in terms of the smoothness properties of the dynamics $\dyn$ as shown in the following lemma. \begin{lemma} If $\dyn$ is Lipschitz continuous with Lipschitz continuous Jacobians, then the function $\ctrls\rightarrow \traj(\state_0, \ctrls)$ is $\lip_\traj$-Lipschitz-continuous and has $\smooth_\traj$-Lipschitz-continuous Jacobians with